sap-tutorials/Tutorials/tutorials/hxe-app-deploy-aws/hxe-app-deploy-aws.md

 - When prompted for the application to use, create a new application called `hxe_go_http`.
 - When prompted for platform, select "Go".
 - When prompted for platform version, select "Go 1.7".
-- When prompted to use AWS CodeCommit, accept the default, "n".
+- When prompted to use AWS `CodeCommit`, accept the default, "n".
 - When prompted for whether you wish to setup SSH, select the answer appropriate for your organization's security needs.

-7. (Windows only) If you are running eb client on Windows, will encounter permissions problems on the build.sh file during deployment.
+7. (Windows only) If you are running `eb` client on Windows, will encounter permissions problems on the `build.sh` file during deployment.
 An error will appear in the `eb-activity.log` if you don't correct the permissions on the `build.sh` file:

-    This occurs because the Windows file, build.sh, does not have unix executable permissions set.
+    This occurs because the Windows file, `build.sh`, does not have `unix` executable permissions set.
 Here is how to set the executable permissions using git.

     a.
 Add the following section to the `./elasticbeanstalk/config.yml` file then save:
     ```